carpentries/docs.carpentries.org/source/community/community_session_host.rst

-Hosting a community discussion is a great way to meet more people in The Carpentries community, get to know the organisation better, learn from the experiences of others and share your own knowledge and experience with an even greater number of people.
+Hosting a community discussion is a great way to meet more people in The Carpentries community, get to know the organisation better, learn from the experiences of others and share your knowledge and experience with an even greater number of people.

 Community discussions are also an integral part of our `Instructor